LR 83 - Rules and Directives - By the District Court

 - The attorney must file a response to the order within 21 days from the date of the order, showing good cause why he or she should not be subject to disciplinary action.
 If requested, the responding attorney may ask that a hearing be held on the matter.
 If a hearing is requested, the Chief Judge may appoint a judge or special master to preside over the hearing.

 - At the conclusion of any hearing, or within 21 days if no response is filed by the attorney, the assigned judge or master will enter a final order.
 A copy of the order will be mailed to the attorney and the Oregon State Bar's Discipline Committee.

 Disciplinary sanctions may result in the rejection of an application to serve as a Court-sponsored mediator or termination of a Court-sponsored mediator's service.

 (d) Reinstatement Following State Bar Disciplinary Action or Return to Active Status

 To apply for reinstatement to the bar of this Court, attorneys must submit the following:

 - An Application for General Admission to Practice, available on the Court's website.

 - Proof of reinstatement to the Oregon State Bar pursuant to separate application under Title 8 of the Oregon State Bar Rules of Procedure; and

 Every attorney admitted to general or special practice and every law student appearing pursuant LR 83-5 must:

-- Be familiar and comply with the Oregon State Bar Standards of Professional Conduct and this Court's Statement of Professionalism.
+- Be familiar and comply with the Oregon Rules of Professional Conduct and this Court's Statement of Professionalism.
 (See Statement of Professionalism.)